 Question #6: What can be done to improve or correct my spiritual vision?

 To be sure that your vision remains clear, you must:

 - Be vigilant in guarding your heart against sin;

 - Stay in communion with God through a regular program of prayer and Bible study; and,

 - Learn to identify and eliminate any spiritual farsightedness which may be hindering your ability to see through your eyes of faith.
 To do this, you must learn to expand your spiritual vision by exploring new ways of looking at the Bible; ways which will allow you to see the broad, over-arching story that God wants us all to know.

 Because this process of learning new ways of looking at the Bible is so crucial to the development of our spiritual vision, it is something that we will be undertaking throughout the remainder of our journey through the Land of Revelation Knowledge.
 It is a process by which we will learn to:

 - Distinguish between story and structure—for when we do, we will find that there is One Main Plot to the Bible;

-- Think corporately—for when we learn to view the people in the Bible collectively, we will find that there is a very small but specific Cast of Characters there;
+- Think corporately—for when we learn to view the people in the Bible collectively, we will find that it has a very small but specific Cast of Characters;

 - Interpret the text on multiple levels—for when we do that, we will discover the Different Levels of Truth that the Bible reveals to us.